DarchevilleThomas/RayTracer/README.md

 You can test the project in 2 different ways :

--First way, get the bash script 'scriptMain.sh' in the scripts folder at the root of the project as well as the jar file 'saeMain.jar'.
+1. First way, get the bash script 'scriptMain.sh' in the scripts folder at the root of the project as well as the jar file 'saeMain.jar'.

 Put them in the same folder, in a terminal go to this file and run the command : ```bash [nameScript] [test.txt]``` This first way will carry out the tests with the Main branch of our project.